Scorpion Solitaire - Play it Online for Free

 Welcome to 247 Scorpion Solitaire!
-In this version of Solitaire, you will build sequences of the same suit in descending order.
+When you play Scorpion Solitaire, you have to build sequences of the same suit in descending order.
 Unlike Spider Solitaire, though, you may move around flipped cards on the tableau.
 Start setting your best times now!

 How to play Scorpion Solitaire

-The game begins by automatically setting up your tableau, your playing area, with seven stacks.
+The Scorpion Solitaire card game begins by automatically setting up your tableau, your playing area, with seven stacks.
 The first four stacks have three revealed and four unrevealed cards.
 The latter three stacks have seven revealed cards.
 You’ll be moving cards between these stacks to build sequences.

 At some point, you’ll have an empty column.
 The only card you can place here is a King, from which you can build a complete sequence.